project-chip/matter.js/packages/tools/README.md

 The [matter-build](./bin/build.js) script orchestrates TSC and esbuild.
 It inspects `package.json` for the target module to determine whether to emit ESM, CJS or both.

-Use `matter-build --help` for command line usage.  `matter-build --workspaces` builds all workspace packages that have changed (or depend on other workspace packages that have changed) since the last build.
+Use `matter-build --help` for command line usage.
+If you run `matter-build` in a monorepo root it builds all packages that have changed (or depend on other packages that have changed) since the last build.

 `matter-build` itself is implemented in TypeScript.
 It uses `esbuild` to bootstrap itself in fresh installs.